xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 -	Local labels associated with each remote labels get programmed in CEM

 ## Deployment Recommendations (with label transport Q100/Q200)
--Spread the ECMP links accross different slice-pairs -Keep the bundle members localized to the same slice pair as much as possible This helps with optimized usage of Encapsualtion database for labelled transport.
+- Spread the ECMP links accross different slice-pairs
+- Keep the bundle members localized to the same slice pair as much as possible

+This helps with optimized usage of Encapsualtion database for labelled transport.